Welcome to my class!

-My name is Martin West and this is my 22nd year teaching.
-I started my teaching career in 1998 at Northside Elementary in Cedartown and enjoyed 10 years there before coming to Westside in the fall of 2008.
+My name is Martin West and this is my 23rd year teaching.
+I started my teaching career in 1998 at Northside Elementary in Cedartown and enjoyed 10 years there before going to Westside in the fall of 2008.
+After 12 years at Westside, this year I will be teaching 7th grade mathematics at Cedartown Middle.
+I am SO very excited about this new adventure!
 I received my Bachelor's Degree, Master's Degree, and Educational Specialist Degree in Middle Grades Education with a primary concentration in Mathematics from the University of West Georgia.

-I have been married to Kim Hackney West for 15 years.
+I have been married to Kim Hackney West for 16 years.
 Kim taught in Polk School District for 29 years but is currently retired after being diagnosed with pancreatitis in September of 2014.
+Currently she is the site manager at the Cedartown Senior Center.
 We have a big family!
-My stepson Josh Kirkpatrick is married to Lacey and they have a beautiful 7-year-old boy, Koby.
-He is in 2nd Grade at Westside this year.
+My stepson Josh Kirkpatrick is married to Lacey and they have a beautiful 8-year-old boy, Koby.
+He is in 3rd Grade at Westside this year.
 Kim and I have adopted three amazing children who keep us feeling young and on our toes!
-Betenia Faith turned 14 in February and is a 9th grader at Cedartown High School.
-Simon was 13 in August and is in the 6th grade at Cedartown Middle School.
-Our youngest son Oliver, or "Ollie," is in 5th Grade at Westside and he was 11 in September.
-A 5 pound 8-year-old Yorkie named Fancy and new kittens London & Paris round out our crew.
+Betenia Faith turned 15 in February and is a 10th grader at Cedartown High School.
+Simon will be 14 in August and is in the 7th grade at Cedartown Middle School.
+Our youngest son Oliver, or "Ollie," is in 6th Grade at CMS and he will be 12 in September.
+A 5 pound 9-year-old Yorkie named Fancy and one year-old cats London & Paris round out our crew.
 We are members of the First Baptist Church in Cedartown where Kim and I enjoy singing in the Sanctuary Choir and Adult Ensemble.
-Betenia Faith, Simon, and Ollie are active there in Music, Missions, and the Gospel Project for Kids.
+Betenia Faith, Simon, and Ollie are active there in the Youth Program.
 I also serve there as the Director of Children's Ministry.

 I feel that teaching is a privilege, and I think that too many people do not take the task seriously enough.
 When I became an educator, it was never a second choice because what I really wanted did not pan out.
 Conversely, education was the path I knew would develop my full potential.
 As a teacher, I am given the opportunity every day to shape young people’s lives, and this power is something I do not take lightly.
 I believe that every student can learn, and it is my desire to find the best way for each of my students to succeed.
 I do not feel you can teach to the middle and be successful.
 While one-on-one time is rare, it is not impossible to modify teaching to fit the needs of individual learning styles.